 Last week I came across two impressive stories.
-My colleague Brad sent me the first story about Atos Origin moving to be a no internal email company within 3 years in favour of a more social way of working.
+My colleague Brad sent me the first story about Atos Origin moving to be a no internal email company within 3 years in favour of using social media at work and implementing a more social way of working.
 HR Technologist Steve Boese (@SteveBoese) provides a great summary on his blog.
 After I tweeted that article another colleague, Martin Meyer-Gossner (@thestrategyweb), sent me a link to a video.
 In this video Luis Sueraz (@elsua), an IBM consultant, gave up corporate email for 9 months.
 It’s only 9 minutes long and well worth watching.

 I just love these stories.
 I’m not sure that I’m ready for a “no email” policy just yet but I find it interesting that everything continued as normal for Luis at IBM.
 Business moved on and it really didn’t interfere with his day job.
 It tells me that organisations are starting to realise that a social approach to business is certainly worth seriously considering.
 Some are already reaping the rewards.